 The initial documentation review of DJS Policy RF-701-15 (Elimination and Reporting of Sexual Abuse and Harassment - PREA Juvenile Facility Standards Compliance); DJS Policy RF-715-14 (Admissions and Orientation of Youth in DJS Facilities) and RF-712-14 (Searches of Youth, Employees and Visitors) required each facility to maintain protocols on limited pat-down searches to same gender staff absent exigent circumstances, shower procedures, opposite gender announcing when entering dorm/housing areas, and prohibiting the search of a transgender or intersex resident solely for the purpose of determining the resident's genital status.
-Additionally, several CHHS Facility Operating Procedures (FOP) and Post Order dated 12/3/15, 12/4/15 & 1/4/16 to comply with the requirements at the detention facility level.
+Additionally, several WCC Facility Operating Procedures (FOP) dated 7/21/15 & 10/15/15 comply with the requirements at the detention facility level.

 In March 2015, DJS had developed a pat down search brochure containing pictures and descriptions of how to conduct pat down searches in compliance with this standard.
 The training brochure was updated in March 2016 with additional pat down searches information for staff.
 A review of the training brochure, training documentation and staff interviews confirmed the training on pat down searches, cross-gender pat searches and searches of transgender and intersex residents, and prohibiting cross-gender strip or cross-gender visual body cavity searches of residents.
 All residents stated that they had never been searched by a staff member of the opposite sex nor had they ever seen a staff conduct a cross gender pat down search.
 There were no cross-gender pat-down searches conducted during the past 12 months.
-Most staff and resident interviews indicated that female staff entering the housing units consistently announce themselves.
-The Superintendent established a post order with detailed information on the shower procedures for the bathroom/shower area of each housing unit.
+Most staff and resident interviews indicated that male staff entering the housing units consistently announce themselves.
+There is a shower procedure posted in the bathroom/shower area of each housing unit.
 Staff and resident interviews confirmed residents are able to shower, perform bodily functions and change clothing without non-medical staff of the opposite gender viewing them.
-In addition, staff and resident interviews indicated that female staff are prohibited from entering the bathroom/shower area while residents are showering.
+In addition, staff and resident interviews indicated that male staff are prohibited from entering the bathroom/shower area while residents are showering.
 All staff interviews were able to describe what an exigent circumstance would be and were knowledgeable of the procedures for securing authorization to conduct such a search as well as the requirements for justifying and documenting those searches.
-Most staff could identify the DJS policy on prohibiting staff from searching or physically examining a transgender or intersex resident for purpose of determining that resident's genital status.
+However, most staff could not identify the DJS policy on prohibiting staff from searching or physically examining a transgender or intersex resident for purpose of determining that resident's genital status.
+After the on-site visit, all staff were trained on the policy and the DJS PREA Coordinator sent the documentation to this auditor.
+The information was reviewed by this auditor and the detention center is in full compliance with this standard.